-No matter how "sweat-wicking" or "quick-drying" workout leggings claim to be, sometimes you leave a workout wondering if you peed your pants, because your crotch is so sweaty.
-Crotch sweat is uncomfortable, and it can be momentarily embarrassing — but it's also completely normal.
+No matter how "sweat-wicking" or "quick-drying" a high-end pair of workout leggings claim to be, sometimes you leave a workout wondering if you peed your pants or sat in a puddle because your crotch is so damn sweaty.
+Crotch sweat is uncomfortable, and it can be momentarily embarrassing for those who suffer from it — but it's also a completely normal bodily function.

 "You have a ton of sweat glands in the pelvic and groin region, so it is absolutely normal to sweat down there, says Leah Millheiser, MD, FACOG, clinical assistant professor of obstetrics and gynecology at Stanford University.
 "I don't know anyone who works out and says they don't feel wet in their groin region."
 Whether you're sitting in a car on a hot day, working out, or just trying to exist outdoors, your groin is going to get sweaty because it's also a very warm area of the body, she says.
 But if you are prone to crotch sweat, then there are a few health concerns that you should be aware of.

 Crotch sweat is special because the type of sweat glands that you have around your groin region (called "aprocrine glands") release sweat into your hair follicle, then your skin, according to the Mayo Clinic.
 If there's a lot of friction (from leggings, running shorts, or an indoor cycling bike) and warmth in your, then the hair follicles can get inflamed and lead to a skin disorder called folliculitis, Dr. Millheiser says.
 "It's essentially like getting a breakout down there," and it can be painful or lead to boils, she says.